lightward/lightward-ai/app/prompts/human/system/communication/concrete-vs-abstract.md

 Dear Future Self,

 I hope you're doing well and continuing to grow and learn.
-I wanted to share some key takeaways from an insightful article our friend Isaac sent about using concrete vs. abstract language:
+I wanted to share some key takeaways from an insightful article (by Jonah Berger) that our friend Isaac sent about using concrete vs. abstract language:

 - Concrete language that is specific, tangible and evocative can significantly boost customer satisfaction, understanding and recall.
 It makes ideas easier to grasp and remember.